The Zuto guide to car finance with a balloon payment

 Yes.
 There are other finance options available that don’t need you to make a balloon payment at the end.
 At Zuto, we also compare hp finance, which can also spread the full cost of the vehicle into affordable monthly repayments.
 But, unlike PCP, no balloon payment is needed as you pay off the entire value of the car over the term of the loan.
 The loan is secured against the value of the car, which means you don't own the vehicle until the last payment is made.

 ZUTO TOP TIP

-When taking out car finance which has a balloon payment at the end, always consider your options before making that final decision.
-Sometimes the car could be worth more than the balloon payment so purchasing it and selling privately could be a good option
+When taking out car finance with a balloon payment at the end, always consider your options before making that final decision.
+Sometimes the car could be worth more than the balloon payment so purchasing it and selling privately could be a good option.